tpaschalis/tpaschalis.github.io/_posts/2020-06-15-defer-internals.markdown

 }
 ```

 On a mid-end MacBook Pro, opening 250k files and as executing as many defers is completed in less than a second.
-It consumes about 80MB of real memory and about 500MB of virtual memory.
+It consumes about 80MB of real memory and 500MB of virtual memory.

 On an older Linux laptop, opening 700k files and executing the defers takes 4.5sec, and consumes about 226MB of real memory and 860MB of virtual memory.